-If you opt to take the INSEAD Assessment, rather than the GMAT, GRE or EA, you must first submit a completed application at least 2 weeks prior to the assessment date.
-Your application will be reviewed by our Pre-selection committee and if successful, you will be invited to join the assessment.
+If you opt to take the INSEAD Assessment, rather than the GMAT, GRE or EA, you must first submit a completed application at least two weeks prior to the assessment date.
+Your application will be reviewed by our pre-selection committee and if successful, you will be invited to join the assessment.

 Applicable only for INSEAD’s Executive MBA programmes; the Global Executive MBA (GEMBA) and Tsinghua-INSEAD Executive MBA (TIEMBA)